 - The same goes for every single human character.

-- The Unintelligible: Kung Poo subverts this, as he is speaking a real language.
+- The Unintelligible: Kung Poo subverts this, as he is actually speaking very crude Japanese.

 - We Are as Mayflies: Ivan is 1000 years young.